Comparing Implant Retained Dentures Vs. Conventional Dentures

 Dentures

-They might not be superior to implant retained dentures, but they may work for you if you adapt.
+They might not be superior to implant-retained dentures, but they may work for you if you adapt.
 These removable dentures are designed with an acrylic base and acrylic teeth that mimic your natural gums and teeth, respectively.

 Removable dentures employ various retentive and stability features like suction, adhesives, and clasps to help you better adapt to them.
+Although adaptability with such dentures is challenging, you may achieve it sooner if you wear them often.
+There are primarily two types of it:

 Complete Dentures: